gdegruiter/BEP/README.md

 # BEP

-private repository for all coding done during the BEP
+Repository for the coding done for the Bachelor's thesis project for Applied Physics by K.A. de Gruiter (4842421) on the dephasing of the spin of electrons in Ornstein-Uhlenbeck fields.